k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: poisonous corpse can give conflicting message (issue #95)
 - Fix: remove unnecessary feedback when a monster goes berserk
 - Fix: any artifacts can glow to warn of specific monsters
+- Adjust feedback when hit by an artifact or weapon that deals poison damage